apache/incubator-brooklyn/docs/start/download.md

     </dependencies>
 {% endhighlight %}

-`brooklyn-all` (used above) brings in all dependencies, including jclouds and Apache Whirr.
+`brooklyn-all` (used above) brings in all dependencies, including jclouds.
 If you prefer a smaller repo you might want just ``brooklyn-core``,  ``brooklyn-policies``, and some of ``brooklyn-software-webapp``,  ``brooklyn-software-database``, ``brooklyn-software-messaging``, or others (browse the full list [here]({{ this_anything_url_search }})).